 For Ngāpuhi descendants, sibling duo Greg and Imogen Van Kan (34 and 20 respectively), teaching tamariki (children) is in their blood.
 With several family members already working in early childhood education, it’s no surprise the pair have ended up studying to become qualified teachers – albeit at different times and for different reasons.Tuakana-teina takes on a whole new meaning for siblings Greg & Imogen, who are both pursuing a career in early childhood education.

-Imogen has just finished her first year, and Greg his first semester, of a Bachelor of Teaching (Early Childhood Education).
+Imogen in her third year, and Greg his second year, of a Bachelor of Teaching (Early Childhood Education).
 When they decided to pursue a career in early childhood education, it was important to them they found somewhere to study with the level of work experience they were after.

 At Unitec, students are required to complete at least 12 hours per week (paid or voluntary) at a licensed early childhood centre, as well as taking part in annual practicums.

 As one would expect, the work Greg and Imogen do while on placement plays a vital role in preparing them for their roles as qualified teachers.

 “We had to look for work placements before we even started, so we were learning from the minute we walked in on day one,” says Imogen.
 “We do everything a normal teacher does.
 Unless you’re being paid, the only difference is you’re not in ratio (assigned particular tamariki to work with).”

 “I’ll usually greet the parents when I arrive and if a child initiates play, that’s when the work begins; trying to lead play onto learning,” says Greg.
 “For example, the sandpit is a great place for play co-construction.
 It’s not about me leading the children.
 We work together to reach a particular goal.”